-Browse Instagram or Pinterest for “DIY wood projects” or "reclaimed wood" and prepare to be amazed.
-There are thousands of different projects showcased that are made with barnwood, pallet wood, and reclaimed wood.
+Browse Instagram or Pinterest for “DIY wood projects” or "reclaimed wood" and prepare to be amazed and impressed.
+There are tens of thousands of different projects showcased that are made with barnwood, pallet wood, repurposed wood, and reclaimed wood.
 But, there are some things you should know before starting out on a project of your own.
 The importance of knowing where your reclaimed wood comes from isn’t just about sustainability or being eco-conscious; it’s also about your health.
 Here are some things you might not have known about barnwood, pallet wood, or salvaged wood.

 Recently there was an issue with mold in Nova Scotia where reclaimed wood from downed timber due to hurricane Juan was used in a shopping market.
 This wood eventually had to be replaced because of health concerns.
 When using recycled wood it is best to use wood that had minimal exposure to water and moisture.
 Ideally, the recycled wood should have never been in contact with the ground where it could get wet due to rain.
 Mold and mildew will look white and fuzzy when growing on wood.
 It is possible to treat wood with a bleach or vinegar solution and then let it dry for a couple of weeks, but it's best to avoid using wood with signs of mold or mildew altogether.

-For most of these recycled woods, the issue at hand is something called “off-gassing” or “out-gassing.”
-This is when gases — dubbed volatile organic compounds (VOCs) — that were once trapped inside a material are slowly released into a new environment with the potential to affect the health of both people and pets.
-This isn’t too big of an issue for projects like exterior siding, but inside your home or in a raised vegetable garden made of recycled wood VOCs may be leached into the soil and can become health hazards to you and your family.
+“Off-gassing” or “out-gassing" is when gases — called volatile organic compounds (VOCs) — that were once trapped inside a material are slowly released into a new environment with the potential to affect the health of both people and pets.
+This isn’t an issue for exterior siding projects, but tainted repurposed wood inside your home or used to make a raised vegetable garden may leach VOCs into the air or soil and can become health hazards to you and your family.
 Make sure that any barn wood or pallet wood that you bring into your home has been properly sanitized.